jktrn/enscribe.dev-hexo/source/_posts/writeups/pico22/buffer-overflow-series.md

 To figure out which offset we need to use, we can use `readelf` to analyze header of the `vuln` executable:

-{% ccb html:true caption:'readelf command' url:'man7.org/linux/man-pages/man1/readelf.1.html' url_text:documentation %}
+{% ccb terminal:true html:true caption:'readelf command' url:'man7.org/linux/man-pages/man1/readelf.1.html' url_text:documentation %}
 <span class="line"><span class="meta prompt_">$ </span><span class="language-bash">readelf -h vuln | grep endian</span></span><br><span class="line">  Data: 2&#x27;s complement, little endian</span>
 {% endccb %}

 Our binary is in little endian, we know that 44 `A`s are needed in order to reach the `$eip`.
 The only thing we need now before we create our exploit is the address of the `win()` function, which will be appended to the end of our buffer to overwrite the `$eip` on the stack:

-{% ccb html:true caption:'GDB x command' url:'visualgdb.com/gdbreference/commands/x' url_text:documentation %}
+{% ccb terminal:true html:true caption:'GDB x command' url:'visualgdb.com/gdbreference/commands/x' url_text:documentation %}
 <span style="color:#47D4B9"><b>gef➤  </b></span>x win
 <span style="color:#367BF0">0x80491f6</span> &lt;<span style="color:#FEA44C">win</span>&gt;:	0xfb1e0ff3
 {% endccb %}